Saurabh21Y/Craft_IQ/README.md

 5th commit is routes work is in progress<br>
 6th commit is completing the landing page rest is pending<br>
 7th commit is starting sidebar componenet<br>
+8th commit is for completion of the Layout<br>